elroi99/atlas-clone/README.md

 # Getting Started

 ## Dependencies
-Make sure you have Node.js installed on your machine.
+Node.JS -- Make sure you have Node.js installed on your machine.
-We will be using Node.js and NPM to run the project.
+NPM ( Node Package Manager ) -- We will be using Node.js and NPM to run the project.

 ## Getting Started
 1. Get a copy of the project on your local machine by running the following command